MohamedMagdyMohamed/Creating-An-Api-With-Postgresql-And-Express/README.md

 - Install also the db-migrate `npm install -g db-migrate` this to be install globally

 ## Run
-To run this project open the terminal in the directry of the file and run `npm run start`
+To run this project open the terminal in the directry of the file and run `npm run watch`

 ## Scripts
 1. start: `npm run start`